alexpaul/Diffable-Data-Source/README.md

 ## 5. Setting up the UITableViewDiffableDataSource

-`UITableViewDiffableDataSource` is a generic class that has two types:
+`UITableViewDiffableDataSource` is a generic class that has two types.
+Both types need to conform to the `Hashable` protocol:

 1. SectionIdentifierType: representes the sections of the table view or collection view.
 2. ItemIdentifierType: represents the items of a particular section.